-- Disclosure requirements of not-for-profit public sector entities are not illustrated. - Disclosure requirements of the Corporations Act 2001, the Australian Charities and Not-for-profits Commission Act 2012, or any other legislation are not illustrated. - PP SD Pty Ltd previously applied the RDR Framework - The versions of the pronouncements referred to in this publication are those on issue 31 March 2022. - References to relevant accounting standard requirements are placed in the left hand column of each page in this publication - Guidance provided within the document is shaded in green.
+- Disclosure requirements of not-for-profit public sector entities are not illustrated. - Disclosure requirements of the Corporations Act 2001, the Australian Charities and Not-for-profits Commission Act 2012, or any other legislation are not illustrated except as noted in Appendix F. - · The versions of the pronouncements referred to in this publication are those on issue 31 May 2023. - References to relevant accounting standard requirements are placed in the left hand column of each page in this publication - Guidance provided within the document is shaded in green.